APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Experimental Results

 \subsection{Evaluation Metrics}

-To assess the efficacy of our proposed attack, we utilize same metrics as employed in \cite{Cheng_ECCV}: the \textit{mean depth estimation error} ($E_d$) attributed to the target object, and the \textit{ratio of the affected region} ($R_a$).
+To assess the efficacy of our proposed attack, we utilize two distinct metrics: the \textit{mean depth estimation error} ($E_d$) attributed to the target object, and the \textit{ratio of the affected region} ($R_a$).
 To calculate these metrics, we establish the depth prediction of an unaltered object as a reference point, contrasting it with the depth prediction of the object subject to our adversarial manipulation.

 The \textit{mean depth estimation error} signifies the extent to which our proposed patch disrupts the depth estimation accuracy.
 A larger value in this metric indicates a more effective attack.
 Similarly, for the \textit{ratio of the affected region}, a higher value corresponds to enhanced attack performance.
+Notably, we modify the metrics employed in \cite{Cheng_ECCV} to tailor them to our specific experimental context, as the original metrics are not directly applicable.

-In contrast to the approach presented in \cite{Cheng_ECCV}, where a patch is trained on a single object situated at a fixed distance from the camera while varying only the background, our approach involves training the patch for diverse distances.
+In contrast to the approach presented in \cite{Cheng_ECCV}, where a patch is trained on a single object situated at a fixed distance from the camera while varying only the background, our strategy involves training the patch for diverse distances.
 This encompasses objects positioned at various locations relative to the camera, such as close, far, left, right, or center.

+To distinguish objects situated closer to the camera, we introduce a threshold.
 Initially, the output of the disparity map is normalized within the range of $0$ to $1$, where $0$ signifies the farthest point in the image and $1$ represents the closest point.
+Objects exhibiting a normalized disparity exceeding $0.5$ are categorized as "\textit{close}," while those surpassing this threshold are deemed "\textit{far}."
+This categorization facilitates the differentiation between objects based on their proximity to the camera.

-\textit{The mean depth estimation error} was measured using the following metrics:
+\textit{The depth estimation error} was measured using the following metrics: For close objects: